quixio/car-data-sample/README.md

 # Quix car data sample code
 Python example code how to write car telemetry data into Quix platform.
 Example file ([cardata.csv](source/cardata.csv)) provided is telemetry from F1 car in **Codemaster 2019 racing game**.
+This data was acquired by [**Codemaster F1 Quix bridge**](https://github.com/quixai/Codemaster-F1-2019-telemetry).

 ## Get started
 Sign up for free account in Quix platform [here](https://portal.platform.quix.ai/self-sign-up).
 Create a workspace and then a topic inside.